8-Month Sleep Regression Guide: An 8-Step Plan to Fix Night Wakings Storm & Improve Naps

 Step 4: Reinforce Independent Sleep

-The goal is to help your baby learn to fall asleep independently, without needing your physical presence, which can also reduce frequent night wakings [3, 4].
+The goal is to help your baby learn to fall asleep independently, without needing your physical presence, which can also reduce frequent night wakings.8, 9

 The Fix:

-- Drowsy but Awake Rule: Put your baby in the crib when they are sleepy but still awake, both for naps and bedtime.
+• Calm but Awake: Put your baby in the crib when they are calm and relaxed, but fully awake, both for naps and bedtime.

-- Standing Rule: If your baby stands up and cries, do not rush in to lay them down immediately.
+• The Pause Rule (1–5 Minutes): If your baby stands up and cries, do not rush in to lay them down immediately.
 Give them a few minutes to figure it out themselves.
-If needed, gently lay them down once and offer calm words of comfort while they remain in the crib.
+It is giving the brain a chance to connect sleep cycles.

 Step 5: Optimize the Sleep-Friendly Room